lspector/pucks/README.md

 |---|---|---|
-:mobile | boolean, indicating whether the puck can move | false :solid | boolean, indicating whether the puck has a solid core | true (key corresponding to an agent type) | boolean, indicating whether the agent is of that type | false
+:mobile | boolean, indicating whether the puck can move | false :solid | boolean, indicating whether the puck has a solid core | true :just-collided | boolean, for active pucks only, indicating whether the puck had a collision in the immediately preceding time step | false
+(key corresponding to an agent type) | boolean, indicating whether the agent is of that type | false

 ## Proposals